Configuration Parameters

 {string}

 Redis storage query string.
-In query, the following automatically permitted markers can be used:
+The following automatically permitted markers can be used in the query:

-$d, $D is automatically replaced with domain, the domain sent by the client component;
+$d, $D are replaced with domain—the domain sent by the client component;

 $$ is replaced with '$' character.